-In this tutorial, How to monitor your system use Grafana InfluxDB and Telegraf.
-My example Grafana InfluxDB and Telegraf as the picture below:
+In this tutorial, How to monitor your system using Grafana InfluxDB and Telegraf.
+My example is Grafana InfluxDB, Telegraf as in the picture below:

 - Server01 -> 192.168.3.5